-When the LT8614's output voltage is within the $\pm 9\%$ window of the regulation point, which is a V{FB} voltage in the range of 0.883V to 1.057V (typical), the output voltage is considered good and the open-drain PG pin goes high impedance and is typically pulled high with an external resistor.
+When the LT8641's output voltage is within the ±8% window of the regulation point, the output voltage is considered good and the open-drain PG pin goes high impedance and is typically pulled high with an external resistor.
 Otherwise, the internal pull-down device will pull the PG pin low.
-To prevent glitching both the upper and lower thresholds include 1.2% of hysteresis.
+To prevent glitching both the upper and lower thresholds include 0.4% of hysteresis.

-The PG pin is also actively pulled low during several fault conditions: EN/UV pin is below 1V, INTV ${CC}$ has fallen too low, V ${IN}$ is too low, or thermal shutdown.
+The PG pin is also actively pulled low during several fault conditions: EN/UV pin is below 1V, INTV ${\rm CC}$ has fallen too low, V ${\rm IN}$ is too low, or thermal shutdown.